Skip to main content

 Students who have received credit for GDBA 504 may not take this course for credit.

-as well as one GDBA elective.
-The following are a few examples:
+as well as one GDBA elective from the following list:

 • GDBA 540 - Entrepreneurship (3 credits)